Cleveland: Walkability

-In 2021, Walk Score ranked Cleveland the 17th most walkable of the 50 largest cities in the United States, with a Walk Score of 57, a Transit Score of 45, and a Bike Score of 55 (out of a maximum of 100).
-Cleveland's most walkable areas can be found in the Downtown, Ohio City, Detroit–Shoreway, University Circle, and Buckeye–Shaker Square neighborhoods.
+In 2021, Walk Score ranked Cleveland the 17th most walkable of the 50 largest cities in the U.S., with a Walk Score of 57, a Transit Score of 45, and a Bike Score of 55 (out of a maximum of 100).
+Cleveland's most walkable areas can be found in the Downtown, Ohio City, Detroit–Shoreway, University Circle, and Buckeye–Shaker neighborhoods.
+Like other major cities, the urban density of Cleveland reduces the need for private vehicle ownership.
+In 2016, 23.7% of Cleveland households lacked a car, while the national average was 8.7%.
+Cleveland averaged 1.19 cars per household in 2016, compared to a national average of 1.8.